Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/migration.md

 ## Browser support

-See the browser and devices page for details on what is currently supported in Bootstrap 5.
+See the browser and devices page for details on what is currently supported in Boosted 5.
 Since v4, here's what's changed to our browser support:

 - Dropped support for Internet Explorer NN
 - Dropped support for Firefox NN - MM